RISE: For Addiction and Recovery

-Unlike Elevate, our standard version of the TOPUCU program, which draws on a wide range of personal growth and lifestyle examples, RISE focuses on addiction recovery and long-term transformation.
+Unlike ELEVATE, our standard version of the TOPUCU program, which draws on a wide range of personal growth and lifestyle examples, RISE focuses on addiction recovery and long-term transformation.
 It was developed in collaboration with licensed counselors and recovery specialists to align with treatment programs, transitional housing initiatives, and community-based recovery efforts.

 This specialized version of the program applies TOPUCU’s proven principles to the realities of addiction and recovery—helping participants break destructive cycles, rebuild self-worth, and establish sustainable habits that support lasting change.
 RISE empowers individuals to move forward with clarity, accountability, and a renewed sense of purpose.